Future of Earth: Climate impact

-In the far future, most of Earth's land will likely be a barren desert, like this location in White Desert National Park, Egypt.
+In the far future, most of Earth's land will likely be a barren desert, like the Atacama desert in Chile.

 The rate of weathering of silicate minerals will increase as rising temperatures speed chemical processes up.
 This, in turn, will decrease the level of carbon dioxide in the atmosphere, as reactions with silicate minerals convert carbon dioxide gas into solid carbonates.
 Within the next 600 million years from the present, the concentration of carbon dioxide will fall below the critical threshold needed to sustain C_{3} photosynthesis: about 50 parts per million.
 At this point, trees and forests in their current forms will no longer be able to survive.
 This decline in plant life is likely to be a long-term decline rather than a sharp drop.
 Plant groups will likely die one by one well before the 50 parts per million level is reached.
 The first plants to disappear will be C_{3} herbaceous plants, followed by deciduous forests, evergreen broad-leaf forests and finally evergreen conifers.
 However, C_{4} carbon fixation can continue at much lower concentrations, down to above 10 parts per million; thus, plants using photosynthesis may be able to survive for at least 0.8 billion years and possibly as long as 1.2 billion years from now, after which rising temperatures will make the biosphere unsustainable.
 Researchers at Caltech have suggested that once C_{3} plants die off, the lack of biological production of oxygen and nitrogen will cause a reduction in Earth's atmospheric pressure, which will counteract the temperature rise, and allow enough carbon dioxide to persist for photosynthesis to continue.
 This would allow life to survive up to 2 billion years from now, at which point water would be the limiting factor.

 Currently, plants represent about 5% of Earth's plant biomass and 1% of its known plant species.
 For example, about 50% of all grass species (Poaceae) use the photosynthetic pathway, as do many species in the herbaceous family Amaranthaceae.